Parks & Recreation

 Availablity, Reservations, & Scheduling

-Trails Creek Park is located on North Jackson Street or Soda Lake Road near Split Diamond Subdivision.
+Trails Creek Park is located on North Jackson Street or Willow Lake Road near Split Diamond Subdivision.
 This park has a playground but no permanent bathroom facilities.
 A portable toilet is available during the summer.

 Trails Creek Park